 A Safe, Skills-Based Progression From Purees to Solids

-There's a common misperception that unless you go straight to solids, as in the popular Baby Led Weaning approach, you'll spend the second six months of your baby's first year spoon-feeding your baby mushy baby foods.
+There's a common misperception that unless you go straight to solids, as in the popular Baby Led Weaning approach, you'll spend the second six months of your baby's first year spoon-feeding your baby mushy pureed foods.

 The Fast Track To Solids Approach to Feeding Baby